Now that most of the wines from the 2023 have been released onto the market, we take a look back at how their growing season and harvests unfolded.

 Languedoc-Roussillon

 The region was cut in two with one part of it experiencing fairly usual weather and the other half feeling the full effects of a drought with 30%-60% lower yields than an average year.
 It’s an historically low yield, standing around 400,000 hectolitres (compared with 569,000 in 2022 and 756,000 in 2013).
 In Languedoc (Aude, Gard and Hérault), “the production wasn’t far off the average,” according to Agreste even if mildew and high summer temperatures attacked the vines, producing dry, slightly acidic grapes.
-The quality is there if vinification is carried out in an intelligent way to refind balance in the wines.
+Thankfully, the quality is there.

 Alsace